shezik/SuspendHack/README.md

 + Service will get terminated when Kindle goes to suspend mode.

-  This problem can be bypassed by using an individual process to handle the service.
+  This problem can be bypassed by using an individual process to handle the service. *(really?)*

 + You can always fall back to KPVBooklet if this doesn't work for you. *(I haven't tried that yet)*